Keratoacanthoma

 Types of keratoacanthoma

 There are various types of keratoacanthoma.
-While a detailed discussion is out of the scope of this article, it is worthwhile remembering that keratoacanthomas could be a solitary lesion (called solitary keratoacanthoma), could be multiple (called multiple keratoacanthoma) or maybe a rather large (known as giant keratoacanthoma).
-Sometimes, multiple lesions could arise in different parts the body and this is known as generalised eruptive keratoacanthoma.
-Similarly, multiple lesions could also arise in one part of the body and this is known as keratoacanthoma centrifugum marginatum.
+While a detailed discussion is out of the scope of this article, it is worthwhile remembering that keratoacanthomas might be a solitary lesion (called solitary keratoacanthoma), might be multiple (called multiple keratoacanthoma) or maybe a rather large (known as giant keratoacanthoma).
+Sometimes, multiple lesions might arise in different parts the body and this is known as generalised eruptive keratoacanthoma.
+Similarly, multiple lesions might also arise in one part of the body and this is known as keratoacanthoma centrifugum marginatum.

 How is keratoacanthoma diagnosed?